haydnv/tinychain/README.md

  * **Synchronization**: Tinychain's distributed Paxos algorithm automatically enables cross-service transactions within any set of services which support the Tinychain protocol.
  * **Concurrency**: Tinychain **Op**s are automatically executed concurrently, although a developer can use the **After** flow control to modify this behavior.
  * **Hardware acceleration**\*\*: The **Tensor**\*\* and **Graph**\* data types support hardware acceleration on CUDA and OpenCL backends, no extra code needed.
- * **Object orientation**: The Python client allows defining a Tinychain service as a Python package, which can be then be distributed to other developers, who can use the same Python code to interact with your (hosted) service from their own, without writing any boilerplate integration code, or defining two different APIs for internal and external use.
+ * **Object orientation**: The Python client\*\* allows defining a Tinychain service as a Python package, which can be then be distributed to other developers, who can use the same Python code to interact with your (hosted) service from their own, without writing any boilerplate integration code, or defining two different APIs for internal and external use.
- * **Portability**: A Tinychain service can run in any cloud environment, or be distributed across many clients, no Docker or Kubernetes required.
+ * **Portability**: A Tinychain service can run in any cloud environment, or be distributed across many heterogenous clients, no Docker or Kubernetes required.
 A Tinychain developer can also choose make some or all of their service's functionality availble for a client to run on-premises, so that the client never has to give the service vendor access to their customer data.

 ## Data structures

  * **Cluster**: a collection of **Chain**s and **Op**s responsible for managing consensus relative to other **Cluster**s on the network
- * **Chain**: A record of mutations applied to a **Collection**\*\* or **Value**
+ * **Chain**: A record of mutations applied to a subject **Collection**\*\* or **Value**
-    * **SyncChain**: A **Chain** with one block, which contains the data necessary to recover from a transaction failure (e.g. if the host crashes)
+    * **SyncChain**: A **Chain** with one block, which contains the data necessary to recover from a transaction failure\* (e.g. if the host crashes)
     * **BackupChain**\*: A **Chain** whose blocks are deleted once they reach a certain age, and replaced with a copy of the **Chain**'s subject at that time
     * **BlockChain**\*: A **Chain** with a record of every mutation in the history of its **Collection**\*\* or **Value**
     * **CompliantChain**\*: A **Chain** which retains all history by default, but which allows purging all data owned by a given (anonymous) user ID, for compliance with legal requirements like [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and [CCPA](https://en.wikipedia.org/wiki/California_Consumer_Privacy_Act)